Baseball Bats and Dominance Hierarchies

 For that, we need to examine the software layer: media, symbols, incentives, and narratives.

-➡️ Next: Why the Medium Is the Message
+➡️ Standby for the next drop: Why is the Medium the Message

 🧠 Ideas